aiven/devportal/docs/tools/terraform/reference/cookbook.rst

-Aiven Terraform Cookbook
+Aiven Terraform cookbook
 ========================

 Sometimes an example is easier to understand than a long tutorial or detailed configuration documentation.
-We've put together some of the most common terraform setups, and listed them here.
+We've put together some of the most common Terraform setups.
 Use them as they are, or combine them to cook up something new and tasty for your own needs.

 Recipes
 -------

-Each "recipe" includes an architecture diagram and the terraform sample code you need to build the setup yourself.
+Each recipe includes an architecture diagram and the terraform sample code you need to build the setup yourself.

 .. grid:: 1 3 3 3